Continuous Ensemble Weather Forecasting with Diffusion models: Additional Results

 \section{Additional Results}

 \paragraph{Interpolation} An alternative to directly producing forecasts at a fine temporal resolution would be to simply interpolate the forecasts sampled using an autoregressive model.
 We argue that our ARCI method produces more accurate and realistic predictions than simple linear interpolation.
 Figure \ref{fig:combined-linear} shows the RMSE and Spread/Skill for a linear interpolation of AR-24h, compared to ARCI-24/6h.
-The interpolated forecasts behave much worse than the ARCI model on the same resolution, which strengthens the role of our model as an advanced interpolator.
+The interpolated forecasts behave much worse than the ARCI model on the same resolution, dismissing this argument.

-Table~\ref{tab:results-app} and figure \ref{fig:scores-6h-app} show the results on 10 day forecasting for all variables.
-Figure \ref{fig:scores-1h-app} shows the results on forecasting with 1h resolution.
+{Table}~\ref{tab:results-app-5}, \ref{tab:results-app-10} {and show the results on 5 and 10 day forecasting for all variables.
+The error bars given for ARCI-24/6h is a standard deviation calculated by retraining the model five times and evaluating each model on 10 ensemble members.
+This shows that the model is robust to network initialization.} Figure \ref{fig:scores-6h-app} show the results on forecasting at 6h resolution for all variables.
+Figure \ref{fig:scores-1h-app} shows the same results on forecasting with 1h resolution.
 Figure \ref{fig:temp-diff-app} shows the temporal difference for different values of $\rho$.